Service, Education, and Impact: Georgia Tech's Global Reach

 Georgia Tech's Office of International Education leads a broad spectrum of international partnerships and programs, and works closely with faculty and administration to develop new initiatives that build upon Georgia Tech's strengths in science and technology and expand the organization's research mission.

-Through a collaborative network and international curricula that includes such programs such as Georgia Tech's Lorraine campus and The Sam Nunn School of International Affairs students develop the leadership skills and understanding to meaningfully contribute in a rapidly changing global economy.
+Through a collaborative network and international curricula that includes such programs such as Georgia Tech's Lorraine campus, Shenzhen campus, and The Sam Nunn School of International Affairs students develop the leadership skills and understanding to meaningfully contribute in a rapidly changing global economy.

-More than 1,200 Georgia Tech students can be found each year in classrooms, laboratories, and research centers in more than 80 universities around the globe.
+More than 2,000 Georgia Tech students can be found each year in classrooms, laboratories, and research centers in more than 90 programs around the globe.